Supananth/techwriter-takehome/questions/index.md

      ```

 3. **Remove the commit from the `master` branch:**
-   - To revert the change, navigate back to the `master` branch:
+   - Revert the change and navigate back to the `master` branch:
      ```bash
      git checkout master
      ```
-   - Undo the specified commit:
+4.  **Undo the specified commit:**
      ```bash
      git revert <commit-hash>
      ```
-The change is now present in the `staging` branch and reverted in the `master` branch.
+The change is now reverted from the `master` branch and added to the `staging` branch.

 ### How do you squash git commits?
 Scenario: You have a GitHub branch with 5 separate commits.
 What is the command line sequence to squash those 5 commits